 - 13. Should the City receive advocacy funding in addition to the agreed priority projects, officers will present a subsequent report for consideration. - 14.
-Meetings will be sought with Ministers and Local Members of Parliament whose portfolios are across the priority projects, in a bid to secure funding via an election commitment.

-15. Federal Government
+Meetings will be sought with Ministers and Local Members of Parliament whose portfolios are across the priority projects, in a bid to secure funding via an election commitment. - 15.
+Federal Government

 The electorates of Swan, Hasluck and Canning are located within the City's boundaries.
+A Federal Electoral Redistribution has seen changes to the electorates of the City of Kalamunda.

-- 16. The Division of Swan includes Forrestfield, part of Wattle Grove as well as Maida Vale and part of Gooseberry Hill. - 17.
-The Division of Hasluck includes suburbs through the City of Swan, however, most of Lesmurdie, part of Bickley, Carmel, Kalamunda and Gooseberry Hill. - 18.
-The Division of Canning takes in part of Carmel, Bickley and Lesmurdie.
+- 16. The new proposed Division of Swan, currently held by Steve Irons, will now include Forrestfield, part of Wattle Grove as well as Maida Vale and part of Gooseberry Hill. - 17.
+The new proposed Division of Hasluck will move further northeast taking in suburbs through the City of Swan, however, most of Lesmurdie, part of Bickley, Carmel, Kalamunda and Gooseberry Hill remain in Hasluck. - 18.
+The new proposed Division of Canning will move north and take in part of Carmel, Bickley and Lesmurdie.